MediaPlay-Discord/os/README.md

 ---

+## How does it work, really?
+It's essentially a web desktop.
+Since it's created using TurboWarp (fork of Scratch), and converted using TurboWarp Packager, it uses a canvas (which uses WebGL) to render things in your browser.

+...though some time in the future it will be recreated (again) without using TurboWarp, essentially making MediaPlay OS again with plain HTML, JavaScript, and CSS. (and even more maybe)

+(note that if you refresh the page in the web version, you'll start over.)

 ## Will it be an actual OS in the future?
 I'm not sure about it, but let's see what I'll will decide later.